lyazj/numphy-02/README.md

-# Homework 2 of Numerical Physics, Fall 2022
+# Homework 2 of Numerical Physics, Fall 2022, PKU

 To build and test this project, you need a UNIX-like system with GNU Make toolchain.